 Even more challenging are the quality of life issues that impact both animals and people.
 Without noise control measures in the kennel, our dogs, staff, and visitors are often overcome by the deafening noise.
 Without windows in the animal areas of our building, the cats never see sunlight or enjoy fresh air.
 Without adequate outdoor space, the dogs often go without proper exercise and are limited to walks through a busy parking lot.

 We are so excited to announce that the construction of a world-class shelter designed to save more lives, expand our community outreach programs, and provide a happier and healthier life for the animals, will begin in March 2020 at our new location at the corner of 106th Street and Hague Rd. in Fishers.
-And, after launching our Building a Brighter Future for Hamilton County & Hoosier Animals Capital Campaign on November 16, 2018– we are well on our way to our campaign goal of $12M for the construction of the new facility, and an additional $2M to establish an operating endowment.
+And, after launching our Building a Brighter Future for Hamilton County & Hoosier Animals Capital Campaign on November 16, 2018– we have raised a total of $12.5M in cash and pledges for the construction of the new facility.
+The life we have dreamed of providing our community’s under-served and at risk animals will become a reality in the spring of 2021.

-With approximately 80% of our campaign goal now achieved–we are looking to you to help get us the rest of the way.
-Several naming opportunities are still available if you would like to make a legacy gift in honor or memory of someone special (human, canine, or feline).
+Several naming opportunities including memorial/honorarium bricks are still available if you would like to make a legacy gift in honor or memory of someone special (human, canine, or feline).
 Of course, your tax deductible donation of any amount makes all the difference.
+Contributions made to the capital campaign that are not used for construction purposes will automatically go toward our operating endowment goal.

 It is with urgent need we ask that you consider supporting us in what will truly change the future of animal welfare in our community.

 HSHC is an open-admission, no-kill shelter that currently operates in a county-owned building next to the Household Hazardous Waste Facility and 4H Fairgrounds in Noblesville.
-We’ve been out of space and resources for a decade.
-Watch this short video to see why the need is both great and urgent.
+Watch this short but shocking video to see why we never gave up on our dream.

 Our community outreach programs make life better through the undeniable power pets have to heal the heart and mind.
 Our efforts reach far beyond Hamilton County and always have.
 And now, we can do even more.